JWalshe86/Mickey-Mouse-Memory-Game/README.md

 ## Cards shake when matched

- This feature was imported from [Animate.css](https://animate.style/).
+ Code from this feature was adapted from [unused-css.com](https://unused-css.com/blog/css-shake-animation/).
 This is to add to the sense of fun while playing the game.
 This was deemed particulary important as the game was targeted at young children.

 ## Stars when button pressed